Julian-Beatty/PyDerivatives_replication/README.md

 ![Oil Implied Surfaces](pyderivatives/Images/oil_implied_surface.png)

 ## Overview

-# 1. Improved methodology for estimating risk neutral densities, using the stochastic volatility model with double exponential jumps.
+1. Improved methodology for estimating risk-neutral densities using a stochastic volatility model with double-exponential jumps, allowing for more accurate interpolation and extrapolation across maturities and strikes.

-# 2. Improved estimation of standard errors, using the circular block bootstrap method as opposed to the standard bootstrap.
+2. Improved estimation of standard errors through the use of the circular block bootstrap method, which accounts for serial dependence and improves upon the standard bootstrap approach.

-# 3. More rigorous statistical methodology, featuring intersection union tests that can objectively evaluate the hypotheses presented in the original paper.
+3. More rigorous statistical methodology featuring intersection--union tests that objectively evaluate the hypotheses presented in the original paper.

-# 4. Results have been extended to include the more recently available data from 2013-2025.
+4. Extension of the empirical analysis to include the more recently available 2013--2025 sample period.

-# 5. Pricing kernels, and the physical densities are estimated and evaluated.
+5. Estimation and evaluation of pricing kernels and physical probability densities.
 ---

 ## Installation and Replication